Greece Moments Greece Moments

 At Pera Gialos Beach

 Over the years, the two places have grown together.
-The scenery is nevertheless coherent: white Cycladic houses with blue windows and doors, narrow streets and many steps that lead up to Chora.
-Yes, you can walk to the upper village – we did it once and were floored 🙂
+The scenery is nonetheless cohesive: white Cycladic houses with blue windows and doors, narrow streets and many steps that lead up to Chora.
+Yes, you can walk to the upper village — we did it once and were completely worn out 🙂

 Astypalea Urlaub in Pera Gialos